pypeclub/pypeclub.github.io/docs/admin_presets_plugins.md

 ##### Avid Editor's video file:

-This video is usualy used in Avid editing software but could be also used in other favorite editing or colorgrading software.
+This video is usually used in Avid editing software but could be also used in other favorite editing or color grading software.
 It is data level 10bit 444 mxf video.

 This will be active only for 2D rendering such as Nuke compositing job.
 Also as we could se there is `slate-frame` so -1 frame before first frame of render will be placed image with printed task and shot metadata.
 This is only possible with SLATE node above write node of Nuke workfile at the moment.

-The resolution of this file is the original shot definition as seen in Nuke workfile.
+The resolution of this file is the original shot definition as seen in Nuke workfile because it has no `reformat` tag.

 ```json
 {